 Below are instructional resources made available from affiliated faculty and students of the Canadian Studies Center.
+Additional resources can be found at the Arctic and International Relations Series site.

 August 2015 – 2-Pager